firefly-iii/docs/new-docs/installation/third_parties.md

 ## AMPPS

 Firefly III is featured in [AMPPS](https://www.ampps.com/).
 You can download AMPPS for Windows, Linux and Mac and Firefly III will be available as a package there.

+## Cloudron

+Firefly III is featured in [Cloudron](https://cloudron.io/).
+You can install a Cloudron server instance and Firefly III will be available in the [App Store](https://cloudron.io/store/org.fireflyiii.cloudronapp.html).